gohugoio/hugo/content/overview/installing.md

 weight: 20
 ---

-Hugo is written in Go with support for multiple platforms.
+Hugo is written in [Go][] with support for multiple platforms.

 The latest release can be found at [Hugo Releases](https://github.com/spf13/hugo/releases).
-We currently build for <i class="fa fa-windows"></i>&nbsp;Windows,
+We currently provide pre-built binaries for
+<i class="fa fa-windows"></i>&nbsp;Windows,
 <i class="fa fa-linux"></i>&nbsp;Linux,
 <i class="fa freebsd-19px"></i>&nbsp;FreeBSD
 and <i class="fa fa-apple"></i>&nbsp;OS&nbsp;X
 for x64 and i386 architectures.

+Hugo may also be compiled from source wherever the Go compiler tool chain can run, e.g. for ARM architecture and for other operating systems including DragonFly BSD, NetBSD, OpenBSD, Plan&nbsp;9 and Solaris.
+See http://golang.org/doc/install/source for the full set of supported combinations of target operating systems and compilation architectures.

 ## Installing Hugo (binary)